 Kazakhstan has a significant potential for developing organic production due to the low level of using mineral fertilizers and pesticides and the availability of significant areas of fertile chernozem soil in the north of the country.
 The agro-industrial complex of Kazakhstan can become one of the world's largest producers of agricultural export products, especially organic food.
 All necessary political, legal, and scientific prerequisites for organic farming development are in place.
-For instance, within the framework of the Concept for the transition to a green economy, the law "On the production of organic products" has been adopted, the Organic Center is operating under the aegis of the Ministry of Agriculture of the Republic of Kazakhstan, technologies of biological farming are being developed, and the interest of agricultural companies to organic products.
-The demand
+For instance, within the framework of the Concept for the transition to a green economy, the law "On the production of organic products" has been adopted, the Organic Center is operating under the aegis of the Ministry of Agriculture of the Republic of Kazakhstan, technologies of biological farming are being developed, and the interest of agricultural companies to organic production is growing due to the higher price of organic products.
+The demand for ecologically clean food is growing 1.5 - 2 times faster than the supply, which gives Kazakhstan great opportunities due to the availability of clean land ^[1].